 RESEARCH AGENDA

 I study how rising powers address the norms and provisions for global governance and international security, with a primary focus on China, and more recently, India.
+I use a variety of sources, to include new and original empirical data garnered from elite interviews and participant observation to inform my studies addressing status, norms and human protection issues broadly defined (e.g. cyber norms, UN peacekeeping, intervention, and the responsibility to protect).
 My work contributes to general knowledge on causes of multilateral cooperation amongst states, and specifically identifies under what conditions and how these rising powers engage in international order-making.
-My research moves beyond debates about socializing rising powers into existing normative hierarchies, taking seriously their ideational and material capacities to reshape orders in their own making, with a focus on status, norms and human protection issues broadly defined (e.g. cyber norms, UN peacekeeping, intervention, and the responsibility to protect).

-I am currently a co-investigator on two competitively-funded projects:
+I am currently a co-investigator on three competitively-funded projects:

-My work has been supported by a number of research fellowships, to include a 2023 Fulbright Scholarship to the Walsh School of Foreign Service at Georgetown University.
+Beyond these grants, my research has been supported by a number of research fellowships, to include a 2023 Fulbright Scholarship to the Walsh School of Foreign Service at Georgetown University.
 I was also a 2012 post-doctoral fellowship with the now Columbia-Harvard China and the World Program supported by the MacArthur Foundation, based at the Fairbank Center for Chinese Studies, Harvard University.
 I held pre-doctoral fellowships with the International Security Program at the Belfer Center for Science and International Affairs, Harvard University, and with the Global Peace Operations Program at the Center on International Cooperation, New York University.
-My research has twice been supported by a Hong Kong Research Grants Council Government Research Fund grant (GRF), a Hong Kong Research Grants Council Early Career Scheme (ECS) award, the Konosuke Matsushita Memorial Foundation, and the Scaife Foundation.